Marketing used to be about “getting in front of” prospects, delivering your pitch, and making the sale.

 Thought leadership centers on earning trust and credibility.
 Thought leaders get noticed by offering something different—information, insights, and ideas, for instance.

-5 reasons thought leadership marketing really matters for B2B.
+5 reasons thought leadership marketing matters:

 1. Because Prospects Want Your Perspective, Not Your Product